bg-write/spotify-clone-vite/README.md

 - `server`
   - `server.js`: All info regarding our backend and middleware
 - `src`
-  - `App.jsx`: Pass through our components
+  - `assets`: Home to Spotify logo images
+  - `components`
     - `Dashboard.jsx`: What users see after logging in
     - `Login.jsx`: Where we build and send our auth GET request
-  - `main.jsx`: We disable "StrictMode" until a future React update addresses useEffect running twice
-  - `Player.jsx`: Holds functionality of actually listening to Spotify through our app
+    - `Player.jsx`: Holds Spotify player functionality
-  - `TrackSearchResult`: Where we display the results of our logic in `Dashboard`
+    - `TrackSearchResult`: Results seen in the Dashboard
     - `useAuth.jsx`: Stores all our custom hooks
+  - `App.jsx`: Pass through our Dashboard and Login
+  - `main.jsx`: "StrictMode" disabled to address useEffect
-- `index.html`: Our HTML include basic meta information
+- `index.html`: Our HTML with basic meta information

 ---